meatsby/meatsby.github.io/content/AWS SAA-C03/AWS SAA-C03 Review Questions.md

 - D. Modify the web application to enable streaming of the datasets to end users.
 Configure the web application to read the data from the existing S3 bucket.
 Implement access control directly in the application.

 > [!help]- [Answer](https://www.examtopics.com/discussions/amazon/view/99697-exam-aws-certified-solutions-architect-associate-saa-c03/)
-> B, as A speeds uploads only
+> B, CloudFront suits this case

 ## 68. Question 314
 ---